 Step 3: Import the data

-You can import data to Dashlane using our web and Android apps but not the iOS (Apple) mobile app.
-If you use an iOS (Apple) device, we recommend importing data with the web app on your browser.
+You can import data to Dashlane using our web and Android apps but not the iPhone, iPad, or macOS apps.

 Import using the web app